 China’s Oil Refiners and Petrochemical Giants Shift Investments to Produce Cutting-Edge Materials for Renewable Energy Technologies

-This strategic shift highlights China's determination to reduce its reliance on imports and strengthen its position as a dominant force in the renewable energy and electric vehicle supply chains.
+This strategic shift highlights China's determination to reduce its reliance on imports and strengthen its position as a dominant force in the and supply chains.
 The companies' endeavors pit them against major players like Dow Chemical, Exxon Mobil, and BASF in the race to secure key materials for the burgeoning clean energy market.

-Industry executives and analysts reveal that leading the charge in this transformation are companies such as Chemical, Zhejiang Petrochemical Corp, Hengli Petrochemical, and state oil giant Corp.
+Industry executives and analysts reveal that leading the charge in this transformation are companies such as Chemical, Petrochemical Corp, Hengli Petrochemical, and state oil giant Sinopec Corp.

 See also: China's Q1 Renewable Energy Growth Impresses with 86.5% Surge in Installed Capacity